ethereumclassic/ethereumclassic.github.io/content/blog/2022-12-06-ethereum-virtual-machine-blockchains-and-ethereum-classic/index.md

 In our previous article, we explained what are software clients and servers and defined blockchain node software as combined client-servers.
 In this article we will explain a major component of smart contracts blockchain client-servers called the Ethereum Virtual Machine, or EVM for short, and how this model has become an industry standard for programmability.

-Learning these details will help us understand what are, and how the various Ethereum Classic software clients work.
+Learning these details will help us understand what they are, and how the various Ethereum Classic software clients work.

 ## What Is The Ethereum Virtual Machine (EVM)?